cdig/cd-module/README.md

 ### READ_ME_FIRST.txt

 Open Terminal and run `nvm current`.
-If it displays something less than `v5.3.0`, please run the following commands:
+If it displays something less than `v5.3.0`, please run the following commands one at a time:

 ```bash
 nvm install stable